 These are all legitimate reasons to build a relationship with a property management company.
 But before you welcome a new company into your community, you will both need to sign a property management agreement contract.

 A contract is a formal agreement.
 It is legally binding, and clearly states the obligations and expectations of each party.
-In this case, the contract would detail what is expected from the property management company, and what the owner’s responsibilities are.
+In this case, the contract would detail what is expected from the property management company, and what the community’s responsibilities are.

 Creating a property management agreement contract